lucasgdb/useful-dev-tools/commands.md

 | **Git** |
 `git add <filepath>` | for adding your changes to the <filepath>
-`git add --interactive` or `git add -i` | add modified contents in the working tree interactively to the index `git branch` | for listing, creating, or deleting branches.
+`git add --interactive` or `git add -i` | add modified contents in the working tree interactively to the index `git bisect` | Use binary search to find the commit that introduced a bug.
+`git branch` | for listing, creating, or deleting branches.
 `git checkout -b <new-branch-name> upstream/master` | for creating a new branch from the latest upstream version `git cherry-pick <commit id(s)>` | This command will apply the changes of the listed git commit hashes in the current branch.